WICG/direct-sockets/docs/multicast-explainer.md

 `multicastController.joinGroup()`, `multicastController.leaveGroup()` call or providing multicast params to `new UDPSocket(..)` immediately rejects with SecurityError.

-* In a similar fashion, apple requires that apps with multicast declare [multicast entitlment](https://developer.apple.com/documentation/bundleresources/entitlements/com.apple.developer.networking.multicast).
+* In a similar fashion, Apple requires that apps with multicast declare [multicast entitlment](https://developer.apple.com/documentation/bundleresources/entitlements/com.apple.developer.networking.multicast).

 ## Sending datagrams example

-Everything is very similar to how direct sockets are used for sending data to a remote.
-The only difference is multicast options.
+Everything is very similar to how `UDPSocket` is used to send data to a remote.
+The only difference is additional options to control multicast behavior.

 ```javascript
 // Params that sender and receiver are agreed upon.